 Ideally, brain-computer interfaces will generate experiences right into our neural substrate for much richer connections, facilitating new kinds of networked thought.

-Some naysayers push back against the idea that technology company founders can help bring us closer to utopia.
-In fact, popular sentiment in the media and politics is that these founders do more harm than good for society, often citing examples of oversight or unethical behavior by certain founders and presenting them as the norm.
+Some naysayers push back against the idea that technology company founders can help bring us closer to abundance.
+Popular sentiment in the media and politics is that these founders do more harm than good for society, often citing examples of oversight or unethical behavior by certain founders and presenting them as the norm.
 However, we believe that such instances of social harm are rare and vastly outweighed by the good achieved by mission-driven and relentless founders.
 The fact that the advancement of technology has been of net benefit to society is supported by a variety of data, including declining global poverty rates and growing global human development indices.

 In the last 20 years, nascent technology companies have produced countless prosocial and beneficial advances.

-Although we believe that utopia will be built by founders from all backgrounds and walks of life, the truth is that the responsibility of being a CEO of a venture-backed company is not for everyone — in fact, our observations suggest that only a small fraction of the population has the traits necessary to succeed in such a position.
+Although we believe that the future will be built by founders from all backgrounds and walks of life, the truth is that the responsibility of being a CEO of a venture-backed company is not for everyone — in fact, our observations suggest that only a small fraction of the population has the traits necessary to succeed in such a position.
 Given the high expectations of growth for venture-backed companies, exceptional leadership ability, work ethic, and clarity under pressure are table stakes for successful founders.

 Moreover, since outcomes for venture-backed businesses follow a power law distribution, the most accomplished founders tend not only to be hypercompetent but also possess an incredibly rare technical skill or personal characteristic that enables their success.
 For example, founders with the outlier trait of having a voracious appetite for computer programming from a young age were at a fundamental competitive advantage during the past several decades (e.g., Mark Zuckerberg, Larry Page, Bill Gates).